-- Request to see the member's Meridian member ID card (and other health insurance ID cards if appropriate) at each encounter - Check eligibility in Meridian's Provider Portal - Review your PCP monthly eligibility report or verify the member's eligibility online through Meridian's Provider Portal each time the member appears at the office for care or referrals - Call our Member and Provider Services department at 866-606-3700 (TTY: 711), Monday through Friday, 8 a.m. to 5 p.m. for assistance with eligibility determinations
+- Request to see the member's Meridian member ID card (and other health insurance ID cards if appropriate) at each encounter - Check eligibility in Meridian's secure provider portal - Review your PCP monthly eligibility report or verify the member's eligibility online through Meridian's secure provider portal each time the member appears at the office for care or referrals - Call our Member and Provider Services department at 866-606-3700 (TTY: 711), Monday through Friday, 8 a.m. to 5 p.m. for assistance with eligibility determinations